ResiSense/ResiSense.github.io/pages/contribution.md

 # Use of Nickase for Producing Short ssDNA Fragments from RCA

 In our original design, we planned to **enhance the production speed of G-quadruplex** DNAzyme (G-quad) and, therefore, colour change by **cleaving the primer-G-quad phosphodiester bond** on the product strand, freeing the DNAzyme and the primer for **more reactions**.
-However, the attempt with 13PD1 DNAzyme failed for us (see [Engineering Cycle]([TK])).
+However, the attempt with 13PD1 DNAzyme failed for us (see *[DNA-Cleaving DNAzymes Test](/engineering#e2-1-dna-cleaving-dnazymes-test)*).
 This has forced us to think innovatively, and we turned to the enzymes **currently in the reaction mix**, nickase.
 By leveraging the ability of nickase to **cleave only one strand**, we can achieve **amplification of RCA initiation**, hopefully producing **faster results** for our kit.

 # Development of Robust ssDNA Circularisation Protocol